SooryaGeorge7/Patient-Manager/README.md

 * I want to add more styling to be able to mimic a real life application.
 * Id want to user to enter more details when adding patient such as address, cell no, etc.
-* An option to say if patient has paid for treatments or not.
+* Add an option to say if patient has paid for treatments or not.
-* An option to add notes for each patient.
+* Add an option to add notes for each patient.
 * I'd want to have a search function to be able to search for specific patient incase file number is lost.
 * I'd want to be able to print out quotations for each patient and have payment due to be included in.
-* Add implementation to include time needed for each appointment
+* Add implementation to include time needed for each appointment.
-* Implement a calendar system to mark out days that clinic will not be operating( public holidays)
+* Implement a calendar system to mark out days that clinic will not be operating( public holidays).
 * Make application to manage patients for more than 1 dentist at a time.
-* Include more treatment options
+* Include more treatment options.
+* Implement forgot password? option .
+* Allow users to delete or edit appointments and patient details- If i had more time, i would have implemented this.

 # Technologies Used